zhengda/userLogin/README.md

 All interactions between client and restful api is list in the test case, ApiServletTest.
 It would be the first step to figure out how they works.

+Besides ApiServletText, RESTClient is a good cliene I would recommand for test.